Hopes for talks grow with North Korea's ceremonial leader to visit South Korea for Olympics

 "This time, if he gets to meet Moon, he could convey Kim Jong Un's message or invitation to Pyongyang," Cheong said.

-(Reporting by Hyonhee Shin; Additional reporting by Christine Kim; Editing by Adrian Croft and Paul Tait)
+(Reporting by Hyonhee Shin; Additional reporting by Christine Kim in Seoul, Jeff Mason and David Brunnstrom in Washington and Mitra Taj in Lima; Editing by Paul Tait and James Dalgleish)